Three Card Monte by Dai Vernon, Michael Skinner, Harry Anderson, Wolfgang Moser, Peter Nardi, Daniel Madison, Terry Chou, and Jeki Yoo

 CardMechanic says...

 The Mexican Three-Card Monte is a fun and engaging trick that can captivate audiences.
-He encourages magicians to practice the technique diligently and develop a compelling patter to maximize the effect.
+He encourages magicians to practice the technique diligently and develop a compelling patter to maximize the effect, while performing it responsibly and ethically.

 CavanBooth1 says...